Ahmetlrd/ahmetcavusoglu/README.md

-# **Istanbul Seaports Data - DSA210 Project**
+# Istanbul Seaports Data - DSA210 Project

 ## Project Overview

-This project analyzes the daily passenger counts at Istanbul's seaports for the year 2024.
-Using datasets from the İBB Open Data Portal and supplementary weather data, the study explores seasonal variation, pier usage patterns, and how environmental factors such as wind affect ferry mobility.
+This project analyzes the daily passenger counts at the **Beşiktaş pier**, one of Istanbul's busiest seaports, for the year 2024.
+Using datasets from the İBB Open Data Portal and supplementary weather data, the study explores seasonal variation, usage patterns at Beşiktaş, and how environmental factors such as wind affect ferry mobility.

 The ultimate goal is to derive actionable insights for urban maritime transportation planning using statistical methods and data visualization.

 ## Objectives

-- Examine daily and monthly variations in passenger numbers.
+- Examine daily and monthly variations in passenger numbers at Beşiktaş.
-- Identify the busiest and least used seaports.
-- Visualize passenger trends and detect behavioral patterns.
+- Visualize trends in ferry usage specific to the Beşiktaş pier.
 - Analyze the effect of weather variables (wind speed, humidity, temperature) on ferry usage.
 - Investigate the difference in passenger counts between school terms and holiday periods.
 - Conduct correlation and regression analysis to test statistical significance.